 I grew up in Bloomington and studied at the Carlson School of Business at the University of Minnesota.
-Early in my career, I broke barriers in the business world as a member of the CWA union, before becoming a foster mom inspired me to dedicate my life to service.
+Early in my career, I broke barriers in the business world as a member of the CWA union, before becoming a foster mom.
+These experiences drove me to dedicate my life to service.
 For the past ten years, I’ve worked in racial equity and community organizing — advocating for families in our schools, strengthening education, and pushing for fairness in social services and the justice system.

-Here in St. Louis Park, I helped launch the ISAIAH team, which has brought neighbors together to advance affordable housing, stand up for renters, and work with partners like STEP, our schools, and public safety leaders.
-We’ve asked tough questions of county, state, and city officials — making sure residents here have a real voice in building a diverse and thriving democracy.
+Here in St. Louis Park, I helped launch the ISAIAH team, which has brought neighbors together to advance affordable housing, stand up for renters, and collaborate with partners such as STEP, our schools, and public safety leaders.
+From successfully fighting to preserve Boards & Commissions so citizens have an advisory role on City Council and asking tough questions of local and state officials, Ward 3 has made enormous progress in the last few years toward building an accountable democracy."

 Sue and her pup, Smokey